 I put it out there on the Twitterverse and I got some great replies.

-Clarity, consistency, and compassion.
+Great communicators have clarity, consistency, and compassion.

 And listens v actively